Ghalander/CPSC254-Project/dtf-budget-app/README.md

 - How many drinks can we get out of the night
 - Manage by drink types

+# Node Modules

+Everything that is in the node modules folder are dependencies that are needed by the open source applications.
+So those were not touched and just used in our program.

+While not everything was used, one of the headaches of web development is that if a dependency is missing, the traceback becomes a nightmare.

 # Source
 ### App.js